oracle-livelabs/adb/shared/adb-speaks-human/agentic-select-ai/refine-your-agent/refine-your-agent.md

 ## Task 4: Interact with the Refined Agent - Part 1

 You can start interacting with the refined Select AI agent team by using natural language prompt on the SQL command line.
-To do so, you must set the agent team for the current session.
+To do so, you first clear any previous conversation and then set the agent team for the current session.

 1. Set the agent team in the current session.

 ```
-EXEC DBMS_CLOUD_AI.set_conversation_id(NULL);
+EXEC DBMS_CLOUD_AI.clear_conversation_id;
 EXEC DBMS_CLOUD_AI_AGENT.set_team(team_name  => 'Return_Agency_Team');
 ```